Category Archives: Cyclosporine

 Update: Valkyrie’s CEO answered some questions in the comments.

 Valkyrie’s news page also has this story.
 The before and after photos on Aneira’s site are very impressive for a topical hair loss product.
+Besides increased hair growth, the topical also darkens hair.
 The current name for this product is ANR-001.
 Aneira has yet to start Phase 1 clinical trials in humans.
 However, based on the likely already-in-use ingredients in its hair loss product, I am hoping that future trials can proceed fast.

 Aneira Pharma’s Hair Loss Patent